 The feeding frenzy which ensued remains the worst shark attack in recorded history and it is the subject of a new film starring Nicolas Cage as Captain Charles McVay, the ill-fated commander of the Indy, as it was known to its crew.

-The film - USS Indianapolis: Men Of Courage - received terrible reviews in the States and has just come out on DVD here.
+- received terrible reviews in the States and has just come out on DVD here.

 Shoddily made and badly scripted, it is a great disservice to the gripping testimony of the survivors, 23 of whom are still alive and who meet annually to reflect on their role in the greatest sea disaster in American naval history.

 For nearly five days, they remained in shark-infested waters with no one else even realising that they were missing.
 This oversight was due to both human error and the nature of their mission, so top-secret that they somehow appeared to have disappeared from the U.S. Navy's radar altogether.